mhsdeveloper/psc-full/install/install.md

 If you only have a live server, then set COOP_SINGLE_INSTALL to true.

-Lastly in server-env.php, you can enter your Google tracking ID with GA_ACCOUNT_NO
+Lastly, you can enter your Google Analytics tracking ID by changing GA_ACCOUNT_NO to that ID.